Victoria School Holidays 2021 to 2022

 You can also look to create daily schedules that engage children in preparation for the new Victoria school term, keeping in mind the individual school’s lunch break and recess times.

 Plan lunch box food

 When it comes to school lunches, it pays to get organised early.
 If you prepare your children’s meals yourself, ensure that you have prepared a table of nutritious and well-balanced meals that are suitable for snacking and placing in a lunch box.
-Aim for easy to prepare food which is packed full of nutritional value.
+Aim for easy to prepare food that is packed full of nutritional value.
 Trying to think up what to feed your kids for lunch in the morning while getting them ready for school is draining.